myrojoylee/MyroJoyLee/README.md

 Myro here!

+I am currently a Platinum Team Lead at Remotasks and manage the success of a team of coder-contributors.
+Together we help train LLMs (Large Language Models) which are probably more commonly known as AI chatbots!

 I have recently graduated from UPenn's LPS Coding Bootcamp!

 Visit my [website](https://myrojoylee.netlify.app/) or look around my GitHub for current and past projects.

-I also create content to put a lighthearted spin on my coding journey on my Instagram account, pandab32rcodes.
+I occasionally create content to put a lighthearted spin on my coding journey on my Instagram account, pandab32rcodes.